-We were delighted to see how massively popular our traditional colcannon recipe was over the past year.
-Seeing as our readers are so head over heels with this traditional Irish we’ve found another delicious recipe, which has a modern twist on the old favorite.
+We were delighted to see how massively popular our traditional colcannon recipe was over the past few years.
+Seeing as our readers are so head over heels with this traditional Irish fodder we’ve found another delicious recipe, which has a modern twist on the old favorite.

 This Irish colcannon and thyme soup recipe, from MyRecipes.com, is an interpretation of the classic dish of mashed potatoes and kale and cabbage, garnished with thyme and black pepper.

 Yield: 6 servings (serving size: 1 1/3 cups)

 - 2 1/2 cups diced peeled baking potato (about 14 ounces)